2018 23

 LCHB 1943 95p

-Tasted in April 2023.
-It was a great experience and pleasure to enjoy this wine from second world war times.
-Delicate with elegance and finesse, vibrant, deliciously fragrant, and tasty.
-Almost 80 years old wine with no sign of fading away!
+I tasted this wine in April 2023.
+It was a great experience and pleasure to enjoy this wine from the Second World War.
+It is delicate with elegance and finesse, vibrant, deliciously fragrant, and tasty.
+This is an almost 80-year-old wine with no sign of fading away!

 20230420 132948